Section 1115 of the Social Security Act allows the Secretary of the Department of Health and Human Services to approve state Medicaid

 The following are key themes found in approved waivers.
 These themes are not necessarily specific to kids.
 We have highlighted changes made to these themes through Section 1115 waiver authority:

 - Behavioral health - Mental health and/or substance use disorder services or integration of physical and behavioral health services.

-- Delivery System Reform Incentive Payment Program (DSRIP) - Programs that encourage providers to engage delivery system reform efforts and tie payments to health outcome improvements for Medicaid beneficiaries.
+- Delivery System Reform Incentive Payment Program (DSRIP) - Programs that encourage providers to engage in delivery system reform efforts and tie payments to health outcome improvements for Medicaid beneficiaries.